ThreeSixes/airSuck/SETUP.md

 find /opt/airSuck/ -type f | xargs sudo setfacl -m u:nobody:r find /opt/airSuck/ -type d | xargs sudo setfacl -m u:nobody:rx
 ```
+#####There may be three errors with files that include spaces in their names.
+You can safely ignore them.

 Plug in your RTL-SDR and antenna to the machine running airSuck.